Hamilton cycles in hypergraphs below the Dirac threshold: An algorithm to find a Hamilton 2-cycle in a dense 4-graph

-We may therefore assume that $H$ does contain a Hamilton $2$-cycle and in particular that $H$ is of even order.
+\begin{proof}[Proof of Theorem~\ref{2cycle}] Introduce constants satisfying $1/n\ll\eps\ll\beta\ll\alpha\ll\kappa\ll c\ll 1,$ and let~$H$ be a $4$-graph of order $n$ with $\delta(H)\geq n/2-\eps n$.
+By Corollary~\ref{algodecide} there is an algorithm with running time $O(n^{25})$ which tests whether $H$ contains a Hamilton $2$-cycle and which, if this condition fails, returns a bipartition $\{A, B\}$ of $V(H)$ which is not both even-good and odd-good.
+We first run this algorithm and, if $H$ does not contain a Hamilton $2$-cycle, then we return a certifying bipartition.
+We may therefore assume that $H$ does contain a Hamilton $2$-cycle and that every bipartition of $V(H)$ is both even-good and odd-good, and in particular that $H$ is of even order.
 Note that we can test in time $O(n^8)$ whether $H$ is $\kappa$-connecting by counting, for each of the $3\binom{n}{4}$ possible disjoint pairs $p_1, p_2 \in \binom{V}{2}$, the number of paths of length two or three with ends $p_1$ and $p_2$.
 Similarly, we can test in time $O(n^{10})$ whether $H$ is $(\alpha,\beta)$-absorbing by counting, for each of the $\binom{n}{2}$ possible pairs $p \in \binom{V}{2}$, the number of octuples of vertices from $V$ which form an absorbing structure for $p$.
 Suppose that $H$ is not $\kappa$-connecting.
-Then $H$ must be $c$-even-extremal by Lemma~\ref{lem:con}, and by Remark~\ref{rem:evenpartition} Procedure~\ref{proc:evenpartition} will return a $c$-even-extremal partition of $\{A, B\}$ in time $O(n^8)$.
-Procedure~HamCycleEven then returns a Hamilton $2$-cycle in time $O(n^{10})$ by Proposition~\ref{prop:algohamevenworks}.
-Likewise, if $H$ is not $(\alpha,\beta)$-absorbing then $H$ must be $c$-odd-extremal by Lemma~\ref{lem:absstruc}, and by Remark~\ref{rem:oddpartition} Procedure~\ref{proc:oddpartition} will return a $c$-odd-extremal partition of $\{A, B\}$ in time $O(n^6)$.
-Procedure~HamCycleOdd then returns a Hamilton $2$-cycle in time $O(n^{12})$ by Proposition~\ref{prop:algohamoddworks}.
-It remains only to consider the case when $H$ is both $\kappa$-connecting and $(\alpha,\beta)$-absorbing.
-In this case Procedure~\ref{proc:gencase} returns a Hamilton $2$-cycle in time $O(n^{32})$ by Proposition~\ref{prop:gencase}.
-So in each case Procedure~\ref{proc:hamcycle} will find a Hamilton $2$-cycle in $H$ in time at most $O(n^{32})$, as claimed. \end{proof}
+Then $H$ must be $c$-even-extremal by Lemma~\ref{lem:con}, and Procedure~\ref{proc:evenpartition} (defined in Lemma~\ref{lem:con}) returns a $c$-even-extremal partition of $\{A, B\}$ in time $O(n^8)$.
+Procedure~HamCycleEven (see Lemma~\ref{thm:evenextralgo}) then returns a Hamilton $2$-cycle in time $O(n^{10})$.
+Likewise, if $H$ is not $(\alpha,\beta)$-absorbing then $H$ must be $c$-odd-extremal by Lemma~\ref{lem:absstruc}, and Procedure~\ref{proc:oddpartition} (defined in Lemma~\ref{lem:absstruc}) returns a $c$-odd-extremal partition of $\{A, B\}$ in time $O(n^6)$.
+We can then use Procedure~HamCycleOdd (see Lemma~\ref{thm:oddextremalalgo}) to return a Hamilton $2$-cycle in time $O(n^{12})$.
+This leaves only the case when $H$ is both $\kappa$-connecting and $(\alpha,\beta)$-absorbing; in this case we can use Procedure~\ref{proc:gencase} (see Proposition~\ref{prop:gencase}) to return a Hamilton $2$-cycle in time $O(n^{32})$ .
+So in each case we can find a Hamilton $2$-cycle in $H$ in time at most $O(n^{32})$, as claimed. \end{proof}